Jakub-Bednarek/McCloneLearnsC/README.md

-Who know what will be accomplished here.
+Who know what will be accomplished here.<br>
-Long journey begins.
+Long journey begins.<br>
 May the God be with me.